 Ready to start tracking calls and see a more complete picture when it comes to your marketing efforts?
 In that case, it’s time to explore the various call tracking platforms.

-At WhatConverts, we believe there a call tracking platform should do four things:
+At WhatConverts, we believe a call tracking platform should do four things:

 - Capture calls (and maintain great call quality.)